Tara78/KunskapKontrol1--Tara-Hassani/README.md

 In general " for removing any item from the DOM , first we have to select the parent and the removeChild.

+I create a button by using createElement and the used appendChild to show the button and then used textContent .

+Using conditionalStatement (if, else) statment for being visable menu items.
+Means that the menu items would be viable by clicking the button once and with the next click they are disappearing.

 <!-- 6-Lägg till en lista var som helst i DOMen (måste tas bort med resetknappen)
    a.Listan ska innehålla flera li element